continual-lifelong-learners/continual-lifelong-learners.github.io/_pages/cfp.md

 The workshop will welcome submissions from a wide variety of topics aiming to address such challenges. **We invite submissions (up to 5 pages, excluding references and appendix) in the ACML 2022 format.
 The submission deadline is October 31st (AoE).
 All submissions will be managed through OpenReview: [https://openreview.net/group?id=ACML.org/2022/Workshop/CLL](https://openreview.net/group?id=ACML.org/2022/Workshop/CLL).** The review process is double-blind so submissions should be anonymised.
 Please edit the ACML template so that the Editors section is empty/blank.
 Accepted work will be presented as posters during the workshop, and select contributions will be invited to give spotlight talks during the workshop.

+We accept submissions accepted at non-archival workshops, as well as works currently in-submission.
+However, submissions that are substantially similar to papers that have been previously published at conferences with proceedings may not be submitted.

 **We encourage submissions on the following topics, including but not limited to:**

 * Fast adaptation,